-I’m a completing PhD student and interaction design researcher at Open Lab (formerly Culture Lab), Newcastle University.
-With a background in sociology, I undertake qualitative research into diverse experiences of self-tracking technologies and the implications of a more quantified, ‘data-driven life’.
+I am an interaction design researcher, with a background in sociology, and expertise in the human experience of a data-driven life.
+Using and developing innovative design research methods, I undertake diverse, qualitative and often speculative engagements with participants to investigate emerging relationships with technology – particularly data-driven tools and financial technologies.
 My research seeks to reveal the many nuanced relationships people have with their digital possessions in everyday life, and use these insights to identify new and future opportunities for design.

-I publish my work regularly at academic venues, predominantly in HCI, including three first-author papers at CHI 2016.
+I publish my work regularly at academic venues, predominantly in HCI (here’s my Google Scholar).

 Away from work, I play very amateur cricket, I’m an Arsenal fan, I play piano and enjoy travel, languages and photography.
 In the past I’ve done a Mechanical Engineering degree, lived and studied in France, and written for a satirical Scottish website.

 If you’re interested in any of my work, I’d be delighted to hear from you.